How would you value a company like Google?

 Learn how to put a value on any firm in a global context.

+Valuation is the second programme in our Corporate Finance portfolio.
 Base your future decisions on the knowledge of debt markets, cost of capital, cash flow modelling, illiquidity, governance, cross-border transactions, optimal financing, terminal values and multiples analysis.

 On this programme you will develop the practical skills to understand and interpret complex valuations.
 View the full programme timetable here.
 Topics include: